 move2Gozo has a firm and resolute position on the development of Gozo and how we believe it should be achieved in the long term.

-Our vision is one where Gozo continues to develop in a sustainable and eco-sensitive manner, taking into consideration environmental and socio-economic issues, and against the recent trend of large-scale development applications which are clearly controversial, not sustainable and will not benefit the Island and its inhabitants in the long term, and especially the constant and increasing threat to the ODZ (Outside Development Zone).
+Our vision is one where Gozo continues to develop in a sustainable and eco-sensitive manner, taking into consideration environmental and socio-economic issues, and against the recent trend of large-scale development applications many of which are clearly controversial, not sustainable and will not benefit the Island and its inhabitants in the long term, and especially the constant and increasing threat to the ODZ (Outside Development Zone).

 There are many other ways to develop Gozo which will enhance it both in terms of the environment but also in terms of the social fabric of the island and it’s economy.
 Preserving the unique characteristics of our villages, restoring old and abandoned buildings in the heart of our villages and towns, revitalising the old centres, and building new properties in a sustainable way and which enhances the environment, contributes positively to the locality, and blends well through sympathetic and good aesthetic design.
 We call on ALL architects to take on this shared responsibility and lead the way, so we can develop an Island that makes us proud and leaves our descendants with a positive legacy.